Skip to main content

 The posting is vague.
 Who do I address and what do I write?
 Toggle answer

-Use “Dear Hiring Manager” and anchor your first line to what is clear: specimen flow, testing area, or compliance.
-Add one smart assumption you can defend: “supporting accurate, traceable results in a high-throughput lab.”
+Use “Dear Hiring Manager,” and begin your letter by referencing a clear aspect of the posting, such as specimen flow, testing area, or compliance requirements.
+Include one reasonable assumption you can support, for example: “supporting accurate, traceable results in a high-throughput lab.”

 I only have school labs/internships.
 How do I look job-ready?
 Toggle answer

-Replace “I’m detail-oriented” with one controlled process: labeling checks, calibration logs, contamination prevention, documentation steps.
-One concrete example beats a paragraph of traits.
-Make it obvious you respect protocols and supervision.
+Replace statements like “I’m detail-oriented” with a specific process you follow, such as labeling checks, calibration logs, contamination prevention, or documentation steps.
+One concrete example is more effective than a paragraph of traits.
+Show clearly that you respect protocols and supervision.

 I don’t know their LIS.
 Do I mention it?
 Toggle answer

-Yes, but frame it as risk control: “I’m new to [LIS], so I double-verify identifiers and follow SOPs step-by-step until my accuracy is consistent.”
-Pair it with proof you learned another system fast (even in training).
+Yes, but present it as part of your risk management: “I’m new to [LIS], so I double-verify identifiers and follow SOPs step by step until my accuracy is consistent.”
+Pair this with evidence that you learned another system quickly, even if only in training.

 Should I name instruments and methods?
 Toggle answer

-Name only what matches the posting.
-Tie tools to outcomes: turnaround time, reduced rework, fewer labeling errors, clean documentation.
-One sentence that links “tool + routine + result” reads competent, not like an inventory list.
+Only mention equipment or methods that match the job posting.
+Connect each tool to an outcome, such as faster turnaround time, reduced rework, fewer labeling errors, or clean documentation.
+One sentence that links the tool, the routine, and the result sounds competent, not like an inventory list.

 How do I reference compliance (CLIA/CAP/GLP) without sounding generic?
 Toggle answer

-Mention the behavior, not the buzzword: QC checks, traceability, corrective actions, audit-ready logs.
-If you cite a standard, connect it to a routine you actually follow (calibration schedule, lot tracking, chain-of-custody).
+Describe the behavior rather than just naming the standard: for example, QC checks, traceability, corrective actions, or audit-ready logs.
+If you mention a compliance standard, connect it to a routine you actually follow, such as a calibration schedule, lot tracking, or chain-of-custody documentation.

 TL;DR - Laboratory Technician Cover Letter Action Plan